 Hello everyone.
 Today’s topic is “Homework should be abolished”.

-I am going to make two arguments.
-First, forcing students to do homework will make passive, rather than active.
-Secondly, abolishing assignments can reduce teachers’ workload.
+I am going to make two arguments: First, forcing students to do homework will make them passive in character, rather than active.
+Secondly, abolishing assignments can reduce teachers’ workloads.

 Let me start with the first argument.
-Some people may think that students should be given homework so that they can know what to do.
-However, this is harmful to students.
-A school is not a place where students only learn to study.
-Rather, it is where they learn how to live.
-And, once they graduated from school and get a job, they no longer have a “teacher” who will always take care of them and tell them what they should do.
-As an adult, students have to think about what they need to do by themselves.
-If students are always given homework, they will be people who are always waiting for instructions from teachers and who cannot think about what to do by themselves.
+Some people may think that students should be given homework so that they can learn what to do.
+However, this is harmful to students because a school is not a place where students only learn to study.
+It is also where they learn how to live and manage their own lives.
+Once they graduate from school and start a career, they no longer have a “teacher” who will always take care of them and manage what they need to do.
+When an adult, students will have to think about what they need to do by themselves.
+If students are always given homework, they will always be waiting for instructions and guidelines from teachers and cannot think about what they need to do by themselves.
 In order to avoid this, homework should be abolished so that students can study on their own initiative.
-Some people may object to this idea, saying that students will not study without homework.
-However, this is not always the case.
-As long as they have exams, students need to study.
-Therefore, homework should be abolished.
+Some people may object to this idea by saying that students will not study without homework.
+This is, however, not always the case.
+If they have exams, students will need to study to succeed.
+Therefore, for these reasons, homework should be abolished.

-For these reasons, homework should be abolished.
 Thank you.

 3 (269words)

 Hello, everyone.
 Today’s topic is “Homework should be abolished”.
-We defined that homework for primary students should be abolished.
-We have two points.
-The first point is that it deprives children of their time, the most important assets for them.
-The second point is that we have more effective learning ways than homework.
+We argue that homework for primary students should be abolished.
+We have two points: The first point is that homework deprives students of their time, which is the most important asset for them.
+The second point is that we have more effective methods of learning other than homework.

 I will explain the first point.
-Nowadays, primary students in Japan are suffering from more homework due to changes in the education system in Japan to have competitive labor forces in this globalizing and competitive world.
-The same holds for other Asian countries, European countries and so on.
+Nowadays, primary students in Japan suffer from more homework due to changes in the education system in Japan, which has evolved to educate a more competitive labor force in this globalized and competitive world.
+The same standard holds for other Asian countries, European countries, and so on.
 This simply deprives children of their time.
-For example, Japanese primary students devote a lot of time for their homework and the time for homework is steadily increasing year by year.
-If we abolish homework, they can have more time with their parents.
-This is important in terms of moral education because children tend to be mentally affected by their parents the most, not by teachers.
+For example, Japanese primary students devote a lot of time to their homework and that time is steadily increasing year by year.
+If we abolish homework, students can have more time with their parents.
+This is important in terms of moral education, as children tend to be mentally affected by their parents the most and not by their teachers.
 Children need precious time to learn what is right and wrong from their parents.
-Also, with more time, children can spend time interacting with their friends, which develops interpersonal skills, or they can spend time for creative activities such as listening to music, playing instruments, painting, sports, for example.
-Those stimulate develop children's personalities and have substantial and positive impacts on their later life.
-I’m not saying school education is not important for children at all.
-There must be something to learn only at school.
-But it is in their class, not homework.
+Also, with more time, children can spend more time interacting with their friends, which develops interpersonal skills.
+They could also spend time on creative activities such as listening to music, playing instruments, painting, or sports, for example.
+Those activities stimulate the development of children's personalities and have a substantially positive impact on their later life.
+I’m not at all saying school education is not important for children.
+There must be education to learn only at school.
+But it is in their class, not homework, where the academic education is to take place.
 That is why homework should be abolished.
 Thank you.

 4 (332words)